So, you ask; “What is a Landfill?” Stay and read-on here and we will tell you!

-Our “What is a Landfill?” is available on YouTube here.
+Our “What is a Landfill?” video is available on YouTube here.

 Disposal to landfill is the least preferred option in the waste hierarchy and should only be used as a last resort after re-use, recycling and recovery options.
-When asked “what is a landfill” in the countries which tax it highly, many say its a government cash cow!
+When asked “what’s a landfill” in the countries which tax it highly, many say its a government cash cow!

 In many countries landfill rubbish is taxed, and an escalating scale of taxation on materials being sent to landfill has made this an increasingly expensive option.

 Potential uses for a closed sanitary landfill can include a nature or recreation park; animal refuge; tennis court; golf course; parking lot; or commercial or industrial building site.
 Due to the restored land quality often being poor, an increasingly popular use for the land-surface of old landfills is the installation of large solar panel arrays.

 Unfortunately, usually the worst of the long-term impacts of a landfill, can be the damage done to water resource supplies, and this type of damage by groundwater pollution, can easily be a delayed effect many years after landfill closure, and overlooked for many years.

 Why they are Still Being Used in Developing Countries But Not in More wealthy Nations